Menu

 In the 1970s and 1980s, a smokable form of cocaine emerged called “crack” or “rock” cocaine.
 Crack offered a faster, more intense high than snorting powdered cocaine.
 However, the effects of smoking crack only last 5–10 minutes, leading to compulsive re-dosing and addiction.

 Crack cocaine wreaked havoc in cities across the United States in the 1980s and 1990s.
-The crack epidemic hit poor, predominantly African American urban neighborhoods the hardest.
+The crack epidemic hit poor, predominantly African American urban neighbourhoods the hardest.
 At the peak of the crack epidemic in the late 1980s, over 1 million Americans were addicted to crack cocaine.

 In 1986, the US Congress passed the Anti-Drug Abuse Act, which instituted harsh mandatory minimum sentences for crack possession and dealing.
 Critics argued the crack sentencing disparity unfairly targeted African Americans.
 The Fair Sentencing Act of 2010 reduced the sentencing disparity between crack and powder cocaine possession from 100:1 to 18:1.